 The East Coast New Zealand Travel Guide

 English is spoken officially and is universally spoken.
-Māori is also an official tongue and is increasingly used, especially in place names, greetings, and cultural contexts.
+Māori is also an official language and is increasingly used, especially in place names, greetings, and cultural contexts.
 Visitors speaking English will face no significant language barriers.
 If a word or phrase is unclear, New Zealanders are typically happy to clarify.

 Learning a few basic Māori phrases shows respect and can improve your cultural experience.